 That’s why consuming foods rich in Vitamin E can help protect against many diseases and reduce inflammation.

 2. Support Bone Health

-Magnesium is important for bone formation and pumpkin seeds contributes 42% of the daily value in a 28g serving.
-An adult body contains approximately 2g magnesium, with 50% to 60% present in the bones.
-Greater bone density decrease the risk of osteoporosis.
+Magnesium is important for bone formation and pumpkin seeds contribute 42% of the daily value in a 28g serving.
+An adult body contains approximately 2g of magnesium, with 50% to 60% present in the bones.
+Greater bone density decreases the risk of osteoporosis.

-Phosphorus is another mineral that’s important in the formation of bones and teeth.
+Phosphorus is another mineral that is important in the formation of bones and teeth.
 It is needed for the body to make protein for the growth, maintenance, and repair of cells and tissues.

 Also, phosphorus helps the body make ATP, a molecule the body uses to store energy.
 Pumpkin seeds provide 50% of the daily value in a 28g serving.

 A study concluded that high magnesium intake is associated with a lower risk of cardiovascular disease risk factors mainly metabolic syndrome.